Blaise Castle Estate, on the edge of Bristol, is the perfect place for a family walk and day out.

 Best time to walk Blaise Castle Estate Circular route

 You can walk Blaise Castle Estate at any time of the year.
 We recently walked the route in January which was perfect for missing the summer crowds.
-Parts of the route can get muddy after rain.
+Parts of the route gets muddy after rain.

 Facilities at Blaise Castle Estate